kubernetes-sigs/controller-runtime/designs/conditional-controllers.md

 #### Alternatives

+* A metacontroller or CRD controller could start and stop controllers based on the existence of their corresponding CRDs.
+This requires no changes to made to controller-runtime.
+It does put the complexity of designing such a controller onto the end user, but there are potentially ways to provide end users with default, pluggable CRD controllers.
 * Instead of exposing ResetStart and SaveWatches on the internal controller struct it might be better to expose it on the controller interface.
 This is more public and creates more potential for abuse, but it prevents some hacky solutions